huguesb/bruant.info/pages/vps.md

 {%endhighlight%}

 For DKIM to work you will need reverse-DNS lookup to work.
 This is usually configured via the control panel of your VPS provider.
-To verify the correct
+Use `dig` to verify the correct mapping.
-mapping:

 {%highlight bash%}
 $ dig +nocmd +noquestion +nocomments +nostats -x 46.226.109.60